AntoineAndre/alpha_dre/README.md

 ## Presentation

-This project started as a need to find a new mechanical keyboard with a french ISO layout support.
+This project started as a need to find a **new mechanical keyboard with a french ISO layout support**.
 It also aims to keep a minimalistic design that we can find on most 40% keyboards.
 It will therefore include all the 3D CAD files and various pcb related files to conduct the project along with a documentation to build the keyboard.

 ### Renders